ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 **[w/o visbility]** For other third-party object stores which do not provide such isolation control. we can add prefix to the duplicated object ids to distinguish them (this should be handled in `xxxClinetImpl` which inherits the `ClientImplInterface`).

-**Protocol #10**: when the raylet is restarted, the storage should guarantee the object id from the previous raylet should be isolated to the new one.
+**Invariant #10**: when the raylet is restarted, the storage should guarantee the object id from the previous raylet should be isolated to the new one.

 #### Failure Mode